eoscostarica/sample-nodeos-configs/network-boot-lab.md

 ### Help material

 Most of the resources shown here are taken from the `EOSIO Private Network Installation` tutorial.
 To follow the complete example, please refer to [this link](https://guide.eoscostarica.io/docs/tutorials/private-network-installation/#block-producer-nodes-configuration-and-execution).

-## Goal

-Launch an EOSIO Network locally with the required plugins and install the system contracts that stablish new rules to the network.

 ## Software Requirements